From Tokens to Layers: Redefining Stall-Free Scheduling for MoE Serving with Layered Prefill: Large Language Model (LLM)

 In practice, data movement accounts for a large share of energy, since each generated token repeatedly rereads substantial portions of the model parameters.
 This observation can be verified by comparing the power consumption of a $4$-bit quantized model (W4A16) with that of a higher-precision counterpart~\cite{arxiv-2025-quant}.
 A practical accounting, thus, is to track the total bytes moved at each level of the memory hierarchy and multiply by the empirically measured energy-per-byte for that level, with the off-chip DRAM term typically setting the overall scale.

 \textbf{MoE Implications:} Whether the GEMM is compute-bound or memory-bound can be checked by comparing the batch-implied arithmetic intensity against the accelerator's ridge point.
-The ridge point is defined as peak arithmetic throughput divided by peak memory bandwidth and marks the Op-per-Byte (Op/B) at which execution shifts from memory-bound to compute-bound.
+The ridge point is defined as peak arithmetic throughput divided by peak memory bandwidth; it marks the Op-per-Byte (Op/B) at which execution shifts from memory-bound to compute-bound.
 Operating near the ridge point means that the system utilizes both memory and compute efficiently.
-Modern AI accelerators typically have ridge points on the order of 100 to 300 Op/B~\cite{arxiv-2025-bottleneck}.
-This implies a batch size of roughly 200 to 600 for a 2-byte datatype.
+Modern AI accelerators typically have ridge points around 100 to 300 Op/B~\cite{arxiv-2025-bottleneck}.
+This implies a batch size of roughly 200 to 600 for a 2-byte datatype (e.g., bflot16).

-With this in mind, although MoE activates only a subset of experts per token, whether this sparsity actually reduces latency and energy in serving system requires careful analysis.
+With this in mind, although MoE activates only a subset of experts per token, whether this sparsity actually reduces latency and energy in a serving system requires careful analysis.
 Consider an MoE model with 128 experts and top-$k$ of 8 such as Qwen3-30B-A3B.
 For an input prompt of 2048 tokens, each expert on average processes about 128 tokens.
 This falls below the ridge point of contemporary accelerators, so each expert's FC compute remains memory-bound and end-to-end latency and energy are dominated by loading MoE weights from HBM.
 Making MoE computation compute-bound requires more than 8192 tokens, which would cause a sharp increase in latency (TBT).